transloadit/ruby-sdk/README.md

 # cancels further processing on the assembly
 response.cancel! # => true

-# checks if processing was succesfully completed
+# checks if processing was successfully completed
 response.completed? # => true

 # checks if the processing returned with an error